MarsRaptor/raptor-ecs/README.md

 **Context**

-A Context is instaciated with a parameter of the following type :
+A Context is instantiated with a parameter of the following type :

 ```ts
 type ContextDescriptor<COMPONENTS, MANAGERS, SYSTEMS> = {